tobami/codespeed/README.md

 # Installation
 * Download a release and unpack it `wget http://github.com/tobami/codespeed/tarball/0.5`
 * For simplicity, you can use the default sqlite configuration, which will save the data to a database named `speedcenter/data.db`.
-Create the DB by changing to the `speedcenter/` directory and typing:
+Create the DB by changing to the `speedcenter/` directory and typing `python manage.py syncdb`.
-    python manage.py syncdb
 Create an admin user in the process.

-* For testing purposes, you can now start the development server: python manage.py runserver 8000
+* For testing purposes, you can now start the development server `python manage.py runserver 8000`.
 The codespeed installation can now be accessed by navigating to `http://localhost:8000/`.

 **Note**: for production, you should configure a real server like Apache, lighttpd, etc... (refer to the Django docs: `http://docs.djangoproject.com/en/dev/howto/deployment/`).
 You should also modify `speedcenter/settings.py` and set `DEBUG = False`.